dvdmartini/fuelconsumption-api/README.md

 After that is just run the project.

-This objective os this project is create fuel consumption management application (API) for small transportation company.
+This objective of this project is create fuel consumption management application (API) for small transportation company.

 # Technology Used
 * Spring Boot 2.7.1